jagriti04/recipe-management/Readme.md

 }
 ```

+NOTE: recipeType is a ENUM, and it can take either VEGAN, VEGETARIAN or NON_VEGETARIAN fields.

 ## Architecture and Technical Choices

 1. Layered Architecture
    The project uses a layered architecture to maintain separation of concerns:

 **Controller Layer:** Handles HTTP requests and responses.

 **Service Layer:** Contains the business logic, including filtering operations.

 **Repository Layer:** Manages data access with JPA Repositories.

 2. Database Design

    Entities:
    Recipe with attributes like name, recipeType, servings, instructions, and a many-to-many relationship with Ingredient.

    Ingredient with attributes such as name, quantity, and unit.

    Database: An in-memory H2 database is used, with schema automatically generated based on JPA annotations.

 3. Filtering Logic
    To handle complex filtering requirements:

-Filters are managed using multiple query methods in the RecipeRepository.
+Filters are managed using multiple query methods in the RecipeFilterRepository.
 Recipes are fetched based on each filter criteria, and then the final result set is obtained by intersecting these lists to ensure all criteria are met.

 4. Key Libraries and Tools
-   Spring Boot: Framework for creating RESTful APIs.
+ - Spring Boot: Framework for creating RESTful APIs.
-   ModelMapper: For mapping entities to DTOs for cleaner, more concise responses.
+ - ModelMapper: For mapping entities to DTOs for cleaner, more concise responses.
-   H2 Database: In-memory database for easy setup and development.
+ - H2 Database: In-memory database for easy setup and development.
-   Lombok: For reducing boilerplate code by generating getters, setters, etc.
+ - Lombok: For reducing boilerplate code by generating getters, setters, etc.

 5. Handling Updates and Deletions
-   For PUT (update) and DELETE operations:
+- For PATCH (update) and DELETE operations:
 The entity is first fetched by ID, modified if necessary, and then saved or deleted.
-Partial updates are supported using PATCH, with checks to update only the provided fields.
+PATCH supports partial updates with checks to update only the provided fields and can update all the fields too,
+thus, PATCh is used instead of PUT.
+- Updating fields in the recipe API can be complex, particularly when it comes to partially updating recipes.
+There are several scenarios to consider when updating ingredients:

+  **Updating Existing Ingredients**: Modify the properties (like quantity or unit) of ingredients that are already part of the recipe.

+  **Adding New Ingredients**: Introduce new ingredients that were not previously included in the recipe.

+  **Removing Ingredients**: Exclude certain ingredients from the recipe.

+  To effectively handle the removal of ingredients, a dedicated field named **`removeIngredients`** has been introduced in the update request class.
+  This field accepts a list of ingredient names that should be removed from the recipe.

 #### Testing
 Basic unit and integration tests are included using JUnit and Spring Boot Test.
-H2 database configuration allows for isolated testing without affecting production data.

-#### Future Enhancements
-Add more advanced search capabilities, such as ingredient quantity-based filtering.
-Implement user authentication for enhanced security.
-Improve caching for frequently accessed recipes.